pauls-akmentins/Design-to-code-app---macOS-calculator/README.md

-## This is small Github repo with apps and training projects I do in my spare time
+## This is small GitHub repo with apps,
+## which I developed with purpose to test different
+## libraries and packages and keep myself busy